Introduction

 count from: 1

 The atoms in a molecule are indexed by their order of appearance in the Molfile.
-Acetamide may be represented by a Molfile with the following content:
+Acetamide may be represented by a Molfile with the following content (note that the file header must contain three lines):

 RDKit 2D